 - thousands of works on paper (drawings, watercolors, prints)

 - hundreds of sculptures and decorative arts (ceramics, tapestries, furniture) from around the globe

 Works from the art collections are available for research consultation and curricular use, and also may be requested as external loans for special exhibitions and for on-campus installation in selected Columbia University department and staff offices.
 Art Properties also is responsible for the permanent installation of Chinese art in the Sackler Gallery, Low Library 207 (Faculty Room), and for coordinating the rotating exhibitions in the Rotunda of Low Library.

 To learn more about Art Properties and aspects of the University art collection, see the following recent articles and blog posts:

 By appointment only: Monday – Friday, 9:00 AM - 5:00 PM

 Roberto C. Ferrari, Curator

 Lillian Vargas, Administrative Assistant

 Digital images of works from the art collections at Columbia may be available for study purposes and/or publication.
 To request an image, email us at the address above and be as specific as possible regarding the work of art and intended use.
 Photographic and/or reproduction fees may be charged for an image request.
-For general terms and conditions, consult Photographic Services and Fees.
+For general terms and conditions, consult Digital Imaging Services.
 Photography may not be available or possible due to the physical condition of objects.
 It is the patron's responsibility to clear all rights for works of art protected by copyright.